top of page

 Course Of Fire:

-The 1st 10 shots are standing, ‘unsupported’.
-The remaining 10 shots are to be utilizing “Buffalo Sticks” (provided by Club) or a personal shooting stick.
-Load your rifle when ordered and AFTER it is seated on the shooting stick.
-No mandated order for target knock-down.
+10 shots are standing, ‘unsupported’.
+10 shots are to be utilizing “Buffalo Sticks” (provided by Club) or a personal shooting stick.
+There is no mandated order to shooting either supported or unsupported segments . . . . and no order for target knock-down.
+(Caution: with Buffalo Sticks usage, chamber a round AFTER the rifle

 FS#2 – SITTING at Bench – paper target @ 50 yds (supported by front rest use only).

-The paper target holds four (4) bullseye, each one absorbing 5 shots.
+The paper target holds four (4) bullseyes, each one absorbing 5 shots.

-FS#3 – SITTING on Stool – paper, Turkey silhouette and single bullseye @ 50 yds.
+FS#3 – SITTING on Stool – Two targets on paper: Turkey silhouette and a bullseye @ 50 yds.

-The 1 st 10 shots are ‘unsupported’, aiming at the Turkey silhouette.
+10 shots are ‘unsupported’ while aiming at the Turkey silhouette.
 The remaining 10 shots are to be aimed at the bullseye while supported by “Buffalo Sticks” (provided by Club) or a personal shooting stick.
-Load your rifle when ordered and AFTER it is seated on the shooting stick.
+(Caution: with Buffalo Sticks usage, chamber a round AFTER the rifle is seated on the shooting stick.)

 You CAN use a spotting scope when shooting.